schappim/mBot-Gitbook/demonstration-of-mblockly.md

 You can use these to:

 1. set the colour of the LEDs to a specific colour
-2. to buzz a specific tone
+2. buzz a specific tone
-3. to stop a tone already sounding
+3. stop a tone already sounding
-4. change the color of an RGB led module
+4. change the colour of an RGB led module

-A very useful feature are the "Events" which can be used to mainly detect movements of the tablet:
+A very useful feature are the "Events", which can be used to mainly detect movements of the tablet:

 ![](/assets/b1918a53-8366-4f28-b32d-e379a49f72c5.jpeg)

 \[Image 2.8.9: The "Events" blocks\]

 In the Detect submenu are blocks that work with sensors.
-With these event blocks we can get the robot, for example, to move depending on whether the tablet is tilting forwards or backwards \(blocks 5 and 4\) using this way the table itself as a control device.
+With these event blocks we can get the robot, for example, to move depending on whether the tablet is tilting forwards or backwards \(blocks 5 and 4\) using the tablet itself as a control device.

 ![](/assets/f787dcb0-1ab4-48c3-9761-1ed62863c304.jpeg)